anda522/BaoYan/BaoYan面试问答.md

 - 研究生阶段的规划

-For my master plans, I'm really interested  in machine learning and AI.
+For my master plans, I'm really **interested  in machine learning and AI**.
 I want to focus on using these technologies to solve real-world problems.

-In the first year, I would solidify my foundational knowledge in my field of study and seek for  research experience under the guidance of mentors.
+In the first year, I would solidify my foundational knowledge in my field of study and gain  research experience under the guidance of mentors.

 In my second year, I would pursue research that aligns with my interests and passions.
 I would like to explore new ideas and make meaningful contributions to my field through  research projects.